VeganDelicious84CH/simpleGodotFPVsim/README.md

 # simpleGodotFPVsim
 an open Godot FPV game into which you can import your own OBJs / Blender assets.
+All pretty raw, collision detection still has flaws (see todo list).
 It has a starting line and "gate"-blocks to clear.
 When all blocks are cleared, the timer stops.
 If you want more blocks for your track then you can duplicate them (witout having to assign them in the script - just duplicate an existing gate's parent 3D node).

 [![Youtube-Video where I try it with a few assets imported from 3D warehouses](http://img.youtube.com/vi/YDV4oYfQaaI/1.jpg)](https://www.youtube.com/watch?v=YDV4oYfQaaI)